alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 ## Rejected approaches

 **Using third-party libraries.**
-Initially I was using the [python-livereload library][gh-python-livereload], but I wanted to replace it with my own code -- partly to remove a dependency, partly to understand how this works.
+Initially I was using the [python-livereload library][gh-python-livereload], but I wanted to replace it with my own implementation -- partly to remove a dependency, partly to understand how this functionality works.
 There are other Python libraries that offer filesystem watching, including [fswatch][pypi-fswatch], [inotify][pypi-inotify], and [watchdog][pypi-watchdog], but I didn't want to use them for similar reasons.

 I have an advantage over these library authors -- while they aim to support cross-platform filesystem watching, I only have to get it working on macOS.